yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 }
 ```
 ### Logging out users :
-their two approaches to log out in jwt :
+their two approaches to log out in jwt :<br>
-1. Client_side logout :
+1. Client_side logout : <br>
-->Delete the access token from memory of storage
+->Delete the access token from memory of storage<br>
-->Remove the refresh token(by clearing the cookie)
+->Remove the refresh token(by clearing the cookie)<br>
-->Simple to implement
+->Simple to implement<br>
-->Tokens are valid until they expire !!!!!!!!
+->Tokens are valid until they expire !!!!!!!!<br>
-->Best for low-risk scenarios
+->Best for low-risk scenarios<br>
-2. Server_side logout :
+2. Server_side logout :<br>
-->Store a list of active or removed tokens in a databases or cache
+->Store a list of active or removed tokens in a databases or cache<br>
-->when a user logs out , mark their token as invalid
+->when a user logs out , mark their token as invalid<br>
-->During each request,check if the token is blacklist
+->During each request,check if the token is blacklist<br>
-->Provides a true logout experience
+->Provides a true logout experience<br>
-->Adds complexity and require token look up on each request
+->Adds complexity and require token look up on each request<br>
-->Best for high-security apps
+->Best for high-security apps<br>
 ---
 ### Using Auth Providers :
-Instead of config security manully you can use Auth Providers like
+Instead of config security manually you can use Auth Providers like
-Auth0 , Amazon Cognito , firbase authentication , Okta (is a third part)
+Auth0 , Amazon Cognito , Firebase authentication , Okta (is a third part)
 this give you automatically use the feature like "email verification , password resets,account lockouts,social login ..."
 but you have the choice !!!!!
 ---
 we should add new exception handler to handle the exception about can't get the object in java
-"desirialization" exceptition
+"deserialization" exception
 so we add in the GlobalExceptionHandler class this :
 ```java
 @ExceptionHandler(HttpMessageNotReadableException.class)